dreambrother/jload/README.md

 jLoad
 =====
-Java libraries load testing framework
+Load testing framework written in Java
 -------------------------------------

-Test your java library (or just code unit!) with only one annotation!
+Test your application (or library) with only one annotation!
 To use the framework, You just need to:
 *   Create test class with `*LTCase` suffix
 *   Add `@LoadTest` annotaion to your test method